MarekMatyas/Infrastructure-as-Code-IaC-/README.md

 ---
-The script below creates the "controller" VM with Ubuntu 18.04 OS, and hard-coded IP address.
+The script below creates the Ansible controller with Ubuntu 18.04 OS, and hard-coded IP address.

 ![](cont.png)